JP2394/steam-recommendations-DE-project/airflow-dev/README.md

 **3_pyspark_submit_process:**
 * This dag is responsible of ingest the pyspark_transform.py to the bucket script folder
-* Create a Dataproc cluster to process large volumes of data
+* Create a Dataproc cluster to process the data
 * submit the job on the cluster running the pyspark script from (dtc_data_lake_steam/script)
 * Delete the cluster after the pyspark tranformation is done (dtc_data_lake_steam/processed)
 ![airflow pyspark_submit_process](../assets/airflow/3_pyspark_submit_process.png)